 This course is a study of the techniques and skills required for providing customer service excellence, including illustrations to turn customer relations into high standards of customer service, satisfaction, and repeat sales.
-Prerequisite with a grade of "XC" or higher: RWR 032 or placement into RWR 100 and a grade of "C" or higher: CPT 102 or satisfactory placement score.
+Prerequisite with a grade of "C" or higher: ENG 155 or placement into ENG 101.
 This course is typically taught every semester.

-MKT 140 E-Marketing (3-0-3)
+MKT 140 E-Marketing

 This course is a study of electronic marketing.
 In addition to traditional marketing topics, special emphasis will be placed on internet marketing fundamentals, strategies, and trends.
-Prerequisite with a grade of "XC" or higher: RWR 032 or placement into RWR 100 and a grade of "C" or higher: CPT 102 or satisfactory placement score.
+Prerequisite with a grade of "C" or higher: ENG 155 or placement into ENG 101.
 This course is typically taught only in the spring semester.

-MKT 221 Sales Strategies (3-0-3)
+MKT 221 Sales Strategies

 This course is a study of the organization and function of sales management, with emphasis on sales forecasting and the hiring and training of sales personnel.
-Prerequisite with a grade of "XC" or higher: RWR 032 or placement into RWR 100 and a grade of "C" or higher: CPT 102 or satisfactory placement score.
+Prerequisite with a grade of "C" or higher: ENG 155 or placement into ENG 101.
 This course is typically taught only in the fall semester.